15 min read

 Introduction

 Using React as the UI framework of a web application always leaves developers with many choices through the development process.
 One of the most popular decisions to make is which Select component to use.
-React-select (react-select.com) is the first choice when a select component (with many other features) is required - it has 20.5k stars on GitHub and 2 million weekly downloads on npm.
+React-select is the first choice when selecting component (with many other features) is required - it has 20.5k stars on GitHub and 2 million weekly downloads on npm.

 Like any common open-source component, react-select solves the common use cases very well.
-However, at the edges, react-select falls short sometimes and calls for customizations.
+However, at the edges, react-select might disable, falls short sometimes and calls for customizations.

-The problem we want to tackle with react-select is quite common: we want to allow selection from a large list of options.
+The problem we want to tackle with react-select is quite common: we would like to allow selection from a large list of options.
 How large?
-We've seen the component start to break at around 1,000 options.
+While working on some of FTL projects, we've seen the component start to break at around 1,000 options.

-Keep reading and we'll show you how it breaks, and also demonstrate to you how we improved the performance by using another open-source library - react-window.
-We'll also dive into the react-window implementation to understand how the improvement is achieved.
+So, keep reading and we'll show you how it breaks, when react-select desabled, and also demonstrate to you how we improved the performance by using another open-source library - react-window.
+Finally, we'll dive into the react-window implementation to understand how it is achieved.

 By the way - the entire code used in the post is public.